SU-SOE/stanford_bean_types/README.md

 **Stanford Banner**
 This bean type provides a block with the ability to create image banners.
 Users can add an image, credits, source information, and a caption.

+The following classes give the site owner control over the opacity on banner images: opacity-none, opacity-5, opacity-3, and opacity.

 **Stanford Call-to-action**
 This bean type provides a block with a background image, icon, title, and link.